-Don’t make the rookie mistake of going for her jeans button (or yours) too early on.
-You’re building up to a climax here, so don’t rush things.
+Don’t make the mistake of attempting to undress her too early on.
+You’re building up to a climax, so don’t rush it.

-Once you’re comfortable and (mostly) naked, move on to touching, but steer clear of the erogenous zones for now (the breasts and genitals).
-Neck kissing, kissing down her chest to her stomach, stroking the insides of her thighs are all good moves.
+Once you’re comfortable and (mostly) naked, move on to touch.
+But steer clear of the erogenous zones for now (the breasts and genitals).
+Neck kissing, kissing down her chest to her stomach, stroking the insides of her thighs all feel good.

 Get creative with the way you touch, for example lifting her arms over her head and very gently stroking the tips of your fingers down from her wrists to the upper arm to the armpit and then down the side of her body to her hips.

 When breathing is harder, and pulses are racing, you’re ready to turn things up a notch.
-But we’re still leaving the genitals alone for a little longer.
+But you can still leave the genitals alone for a little longer.
 Head up to the breasts, stroke them gently, run your thumb across her nipples.

 When her nipples are hard, tease her by seductively licking around them at first.
 Then you can lick her nipples, and finally suck them, keeping a steady rhythm.

 Nipples are sensitive, and you need to be gentle unless she asks for more pressure.
-The rookie mistake here is the “twister.”
-You are NOT tuning a radio.
-Please don’t twist and turn nipples, very few women like this.
+Don’t twist and turn her nipples – very few women like this.
 Sucking, on the other hand, is much more pleasurable.